ll7/paf21-1/components/local_planner/README.md

-# Vehicle Controller
+# Local Planner

 ## About
-This ROS node is capable of sending Ackermann driving signals to control an ego vehicle.
+This ROS node processes route data from the global planner and integrates it into the vehicle's environments using e.g. camera sensors, gps.

 ## Build Node + Run Tests